Entity-to-Text based Data Augmentation for various Named Entity Recognition Tasks: Experiments and Analyses

 \section{Experiments and Analyses}

-We conduct extensive experiments on thirteen NER datasets across three tasks (flat NER, nested NER, and discontinuous NER) and two settings (full data NER and low resource NER) to show the effectiveness of {\modelname} on NER, and give a detailed analysis to show its advantages.
+We conduct extensive experiments on thirteen NER datasets across three tasks (flat, nested, and discontinuous NER) and two settings (full data and low resource NER) to show the effectiveness of {\modelname} on NER, and give a detailed analysis.